Purchasing a Residential Mailbox?

-Additionally, you should consider whether you wish to add a mailbox address plaque or house numbers to your mailbox so that friends, family, and emergency response personnel can quickly locate your home.
+Additionally, you should consider whether you wish to add a mailbox address plaque or house numbers when you buy a residential mailbox so that friends, family, and emergency response personnel can quickly locate your home.

-Other unique mailbox features that you should consider as a homeowner include newspaper holders, signal flags (to help the mail carrier know whether outgoing mail is inside the mailbox), or buying a larger mailbox size, in case mail volume increases over vacation periods or holidays, or if you run a home based business.
+Other unique mailbox features that you should consider include newspaper holders and signal flags (to help the mail carrier know whether outgoing mail is inside the mailbox).
+Should you buy a residential mailbox in a larger size?
+Mail volume can increase over vacation periods or holidays and especially if you run a home based business.

 Mailbox Architectural Style

-Thirdly, the experts at The MailboxWorks advocate that as a homeowner, you should consider how your residential mailbox will augment the architectural style of your home.
+Thirdly, the experts at The MailboxWorks advocate that you should consider how your residential mailbox will augment the architectural style of your home.
 All four types of residential mailboxes are available in a wide variety of architectural styles such as Victorian, modern, traditional, Art Deco, and more.

 The style of the residential mailbox you buy should compliment your home and provide a clear signal to those visiting as to the style of home you live in.